Sign In Register

 Is Belfry a Good Place to Live?

-Based on current data, Belfry receives an overall livability score of 4.6 out of 5.0, earning a grade of A+.
-Key strengths include above-average household incomes, a highly educated population, affordable housing, a low poverty rate.
+Based on current data, Belfry receives an overall livability score of 3.7 out of 5.0, earning a grade of B+.
+Key strengths include above-average household incomes, low crime rates, a highly educated population, affordable housing.
 Areas to be aware of include above-average unemployment.
-Belfry stands out as an excellent place to live, with strong marks across most quality-of-life indicators.
+Belfry offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs

-The median household income in Belfry is $145,234, which is significantly higher than the national average — 93% above $75,149.
+The median household income in Belfry is $145,234, which is significantly higher than the national average / 93% above $75,149.
 This places Belfry among higher-income communities.
 At 29.3%, unemployment is notably high.
 Only 0.0% of residents live below the poverty line, well below the national rate of 12.4%.
-Workers commute an average of 27 minutes.

 Cost of Living & Housing